ToofDerling/MobiMetadata/README.md

 MobiMetadata is a .NET library you can use to read strongly typed metadata from .azw files (with no drm) and save all images, including HD images from the azw.res file, to a stream of your choice.

 MobiMetadata targets .NET 6.0, uses a lot of recent language features and is fully async.
-But the documentation is what you're reading here, there's not many comments in the code, and no Nuget package.
+But the documentation is what you're reading here, the code is pretty much uncommented, and there's no Nuget package.
 Clone it, compile it, and check it out.

 **How to use.**